-We can deduce propagation of chaos from the previous results, that is $\forall t$, $\forall F$ bounded measurable, In Theorem \ref{Theo:boltzmann}, we will go further than the above bound by writing an expansion of the left hand side term above in powers of $N$.
+In Theorem \ref{Theo:boltzmann}, we will go further than the bound in the equation above by writing an expansion of the left-hand side term in powers of $N$ (see the discussion below Theorem \ref{Theo:boltzmann} concerning the nature of this expansion).
 We will use techniques introduced in \cite{graham-meleard-1997}.
-The main point is that one looks at the processes backward in time.
+The main point is that one should look at the processes backward in time.